kranthi1710/Namaste-React/README.md

 Until we load actual page, We will show fake page instead of using spinner icon

 React Fiber
-It is the new Reconciliation process to effeciently manipulate the DOM.
+It is the new Reconciliation process to efficiently manipulate the DOM.
 It will find out the Difference between two Virtual DOMs(current and previous) and updates the Actual DOM only when a portion is required

 React Router:
 TO create Routing configuration in our component: